Food Allergies in Dogs

 - Dog food intolerance is a reaction typically limited to the digestive system.
 Intolerance differs from allergies as it doesn’t involve the immune system.

-- Dog food sensitivity includes any reaction that is not specifically an allergy or intolerance.
-Food sensitivity symptoms are typically similar, but more mild allergy or intolerance symptoms.
+- Dog food sensitivities include any reaction that is not specifically an allergy or intolerance.
+Food sensitivity symptoms are typically similar, but milder than allergy or intolerance symptoms.

 Most Common Food Allergies in Dogs